ljantzen/geekpodlist/README.md

 ### This developers life

 Rob Conery and Scott Hanselman has produced an impressive set of episode on most sides of 'being a developer'  A must hear.
+Have been dormant for a long period, but rumours have it there is a new episode in the making.

 [Feed](http://feeds.feedburner.com/ThisDevelopersLife)
 [Site](http://ThisDevelopersLife.com)